paulrobertlloyd/paulrobertlloyd-v4/src/projects/fontdeck/index.md

 Type designer and foundry pages previously consisted of plain alphabetical indices of names.
 I saw this as an opportunity to make those responsible for the fonts available in the library the heroes of the service.
 Individual foundry and designer pages now featured a photo or logo and short bio alongside a list of the fonts they had created.

 > Working on Fontdeck with Paul was a pleasure.
 He brought his usual meticulous attention in redesigning the site, resulting in a far more consistent and harmonious feel, along with numerous small yet significant improvements in usability.
 Ultimately Paul added the finesse the site was missing.
-— Richard Rutter, co-founder and CEO
+> – Richard Rutter, co-founder and CEO

+---

+Year
+: 2010 - 2013

+Role
+: Interaction and user experience design

+Agency
+: Clearleft

 *[CEO]: Chief executive officer
 *[CSS]: Cascading Style Sheets